High-efficiency loading of 2,400 Ytterbium atoms in optical tweezer arrays

 Next, we experimentally study the enhanced loading performance by engineering interatomic potentials.
-We realize two representative potentials -- (i) a globally repulsive potential using mixed light polarizations under zero magnetic field (the green curve in Fig. \ref{fig:2}b) and (ii) a partially repulsive potential using pure $\pi$ polarization under 9~G field along the tweezer polarization direction~(the orange curve in Fig. \ref{fig:2}b).
-We observe significant loading enhancement under both the globally and partially repulsive potentials (Fig.~\ref{fig:2}c,d).
-We also find good agreement between the calculated $P_\text{ic}$ and the measured loading efficiency, validating the theoretical model.
+We realize two representative potentials -- (i) a globally repulsive potential using mixed light polarizations under zero magnetic field (the green curve in Fig. \ref{fig:2}(b)) and (ii) a partially repulsive potential using pure $\pi$ polarization under 8.6~G field along the tweezer polarization direction~(the orange curve in Fig. \ref{fig:2}(b)).
+We observe significant loading enhancement under both the globally and partially repulsive potentials (Fig.~\ref{fig:2}(d),(e)).
+We also find good agreement between the calculated $P_\text{ic}$ and the measured loading efficiency, validating the theoretical model (Fig.~\ref{fig:2}(c)-(e)).
 The maximum loading efficiency achieved here is $\sim80\%$.
-The imperfection is because we apply a cooling light (red-detuned from the $|^1\text{S}_0\rangle\to|^3\text{P}_1, m_J=0\rangle$ magic transition) to cool the remaining atom after collision, which induces a finite two-to-zero loss probability as in the conventional red-detuned light-assisted collision process.
-The highest loading efficiency shown in Fig.~\ref{fig:1} is achieved with a $2.3$~G moderate magnetic field and $\pi$ polarization.
-Under this magnetic field, the $|^{3}\text{P}_1,m_J=-1\rangle$ state is slightly below the $|^{3}\text{P}_1,m_J=0\rangle$ cooling state, and therefore perturbs the red-detuned light-assisted collision process.
-Enhanced loading performance under other potentials can be found in Appendix~\ref{app:enhanced_loading}.
+The imperfection is because we apply a cooling light during collision (red detuned from the $|^1\text{S}_0\rangle\to|^3\text{P}_1, m_J=0\rangle$ magic transition) to cool the remaining atom, which induces a finite two-to-zero loss probability as in the conventional red-detuned light-assisted collision process.
+Enhanced loading performance under other potentials can be found in Supplemental Material Fig. S3~\cite{SM}.

-Note that previous enhanced loading studies~\cite{2015-enhanceloading,2010np-enhanceloading,2019PRX-enhanceloading,kaufman2022PRX-enhanceloading,Aliyu2021prr-enhanceloadingna23,Bryce2022prr-enhanceloadingk39} utilize either $\Lambda$ systems or multiple degenerate states where the interatomic potentials are globally repulsive, similar to the case in Fig.~\ref{fig:2}c.
-Here, we find loading enhancement under partially repulsive potentials, which are attainable in generic two-level systems (see Appendix~\ref{theory} for details).
+Note that previous enhanced loading studies~\cite{2015-enhanceloading,2010np-enhanceloading,2019PRX-enhanceloading,kaufman2022PRX-enhanceloading,Aliyu2021prr-enhanceloadingna23,Bryce2022prr-enhanceloadingk39} utilize either $\Lambda$ systems or multiple degenerate states where the interatomic potentials are globally repulsive, similar to the case in Fig.~\ref{fig:2}(d).
+Here, we find loading enhancement under partially repulsive potentials, which are attainable in generic two-level systems (Supplemental Material Sec. \MakeUppercase{\romannumeral 3}~\cite{SM}).